What to Bring to Camp

 ... for Adventure Camps

 All of our Adventure Camps are filled with messy, and often wet, fun!
 We recommend campers bring a spare set of clothes so they have the option to change after an especially wet activity.
-Please ensure bag and all extra clothing is labeled with your child's name.
+Please ensure bag and all extra clothing is labeled with your child's first and last name.

 ... for Dance Battles Camp